Nelscott Beach Oregon Rockhounding Beach Rock Collection

 Finders Keepers

-Between mid-October and Memorial Day, 3,000 hand-blown glass floats are scattered across seven miles of the Lincoln City beaches, including Nelscott Beach.
-Visitors are encouraged to search for and keep these unique treasures.
+The Finders Keepers Glass Floats program runs from mid-October through Memorial Day.
+During this time, 3,000 hand-blown glass floats are hidden along seven miles of Lincoln City beaches, including Nelscott Beach.
+Visitors are invited to search for and keep these unique treasures.

 Wildlife Watching